 - Other Resources

 These FAQs offer advice on management of specific situations which should be interpreted in conjunction with local and network guidance.
 The evidence base around SARS-CoV-2 in the newborn has increased significantly in the past six months and there remains no conclusive evidence of perinatal transmission.
 There is also considerable uncertainty around the validity of SARS-CoV-2 testing in the newborn.

 We are grateful for input from many colleagues across the UK including the RCPCH Expert Group, established early in the pandemic to provide COVID-19 guidance for all paediatric services, and Misha Moore, consultant obstetrician.
 We have worked closely with the team at Bliss and are particularly appreciative of their support in regard to facilitating parental presence in the NNU.
-Thanks are due to Liz Pilling for providing the flow charts (see Appendices 1 & 2 of the pdf version of this document).
+Thanks are due to Liz Pilling for providing the flow charts (see Appendices 1 & 2).

 This statement has been aligned to the 4 nations IPC guidance and the content agreed by the members of the UK IPC cell.
 With membership from leads in the specialty across the 4 UK nations, the main role of the UK IPC cell is to work in partnership to agree the decision-making process directing the NHS in executing a command role during the national management of COVID-19.
 Each administration reports into the incident management team for their respective country.
 The cell is chaired by Dr Lisa Ritchie, Head of Infection Prevention and Control for NHS England/Improvement.
 Membership from other organisations includes Scottish Government HAI policy Unit, National ARHAI Unit Scotland, Public Health Wales, Public Health Agency Northern Ireland, Public Health England and National Ambulance Service.